-3. Preheat oven to 375 degrees F. Using a serrated knife, cut rolls into 1/4-inch slices.
+- Preheat oven to 375 degrees F. Cut logs into 1/4-inch-thick slices.
 Place slices 1 inch apart on an ungreased cookie sheet.
-Bake in preheated oven about 10 minutes or until edges are firm.
-Transfer cookies to a wire rack; cool.
-If desired, drizzle melted chocolate over cookies.
-Makes about 60 cookies.
+Bake for 10 to 12 minutes or until edges are firm.
+Transfer to a wire rack set over waxed paper and let cool.

 - If desired, in a small saucepan combine chocolate pieces and the 1 tablespoon shortening.
 Heat and stir over low heat until smooth.
 Cool slightly.
 Transfer chocolate mixture to a small resealable plastic bag; seal bag.
 Snip off a tiny piece of one corner of the bag.
 Drizzle melted chocolate over cookies.
 Let stand until set.

 Place in layers separated by waxed paper in an airtight container; cover.
 Store at room temperature for up to 3 days, or freeze unfrosted cookies for up to 3 months; thaw and drizzle with melted chocolate.